ubt-ai3/franka-proxy/README.md

 And to install the server application use:
 ``` /vcpkg.exe install franka-proxy[server]:x64-windows```

-Server and client are only compatible if you use the same version, so make sure to work on an identical commit of vcpkg.
+Server and client are only compatible if you use the same port, so make sure to work on an identical version of vcpkg (ai3 internal version).

+# Building from Source
 ## Externals via vcpkg
 ```sh
 ./bootstrap-vcpkg.bat